lupyuen/lupyuen.github.io/src/roblox.md

     That's because the imported ModuleScripts (__Base64__ and __Cbor__) don't support Type Checking.

+1. Is our Roblox Script running on the Roblox Server or Client?

+    Our script runs on the __Roblox Server__.
+So the API Key is not visible by players.

+    Does the Roblox Server run our script all the time?

+    When a player joins the game, __Roblox starts a server__ to run our script.
+(Up to 50 players per server)

+    When all players leave the game, Roblox shuts down the server.

 # Appendix: Install Roblox Studio

 Here are the steps to download and install __Roblox Studio for macOS and Windows__...